 \subsection{Task Description}

 We designed a realistic indoor building scenario, where participants acted as busy employees.
-The goal was to simulate a time-critical spatial decision-making scenario that closely resembles everyday scenarios to the participants.
+The goal was to simulate a time-pressured spatial decision-making scenario that closely resembles everyday scenarios to the participants.
 In each trial, participants were tasked with \textbf{selecting one coffee machine from four available options within a two-floor building within 20 seconds}.
 The objective was to choose the machine that would allow them to obtain a cup of coffee in the shortest possible time.
-Optimal decision-making in this task depended on two key factors: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Walking Distance} — the spatial location of each coffee machine relative to the participant's current position. \item \textbf{Queue length} — the number of people currently waiting in line at each machine. \end{itemize} Participants accessed information about both the machine locations and queue lengths via one of two visualizations, and in some trials, they also received AI suggestions.
+Optimal decision-making in this task depended on two key factors: \begin{itemize}[leftmargin=*, noitemsep] \item \textbf{Walking Distance} — the length of the walking path from the participant's current location towards the spatial location of each coffee machine.

+\item \textbf{Queue Length} — the number of people currently waiting in line at each machine, which thus decides waiting time. \end{itemize} Participants accessed information about both the machine locations and queue lengths via one of two visualizations, and in half of the trials, they also received AI suggestions.